Kristina01111000/Drws_site/README.md

 - Leave fourissimo form without attachment
 - Look into putting an essay attachment lesson for fourissimo club
 - Put the fourissimo club into the lesson dropdown
-- Make a fourissimo club group
+- Make a fourissimo club group, link to it from the page
 - Get a pdf from dr w for the fourissimo page
 - Check color of 30 day challenge sheet on mobile
 - Make the months for the scorecard, do all the completed stuff, tip